 Archives:IEEE Transactions on Magnetics Historical Articles

-The IEEE Magnetics Society has in its publication IEEE Transactions on Magnetics featured articles on history.
+The IEEE Magnetics Society (IEEE MagSoc) has in its publication IEEE Transactions on Magnetics featured articles on history.
 The ETHW has partnered with the IEEE Magnetics Society to make those particularly articles free to the public on IEEE Xplore, which is IEEE’s digital library that delivers access to the world's highest quality technical literature in engineering and technology.
 The abstracts and links for the Transactions on Magnetics collection appear below.

 July, 2003 History of magnetic disk storage based on perpendicular magnetic recording